Fashion Design and Retail Merchandising

 Outcomes from the Fashion Design and Retail Merchandising Program at Hocking College

-The following outcomes are skills, behaviors and attitudes cultivated in students seeking an Associate of Applied Business in Fashion Design & Retail Merchandising:
+The following outcomes are skills, behaviors and attitudes cultivated in students seeking an Associate of Applied Business in Fashion Design and Retail Merchandising:

 1. Consumer Analysis: Build critical research skills related to consumer buying patterns, cultural influences, trend forecasting, merchandising strategies, and consumer marketing by performing in-depth human studies and market research.